SparkPost/support-docs/support/integrations/power-mta.md

 The config can optionally select a particular SparkPost dedicated IP pool by name, or select a SparkPost subaccount for delivery.
 See PowerMTA User Guide "SparkPost Traffic Redirection Support" for more information.

-Benefits of using PMTA to relay to SparkPost:
+Benefits of using PowerMTA to relay to SparkPost:
 * You don’t need to change your existing message generation architecture:
     * PowerMTA handles all the queueing and any network issues that might arise during delivery.
     * Your message generation platform may not supply a SMTP username and password, particularly if it's directly connected to your MTA over a private network.
 Any cloud sending service expects authentication; PowerMTA can supply the username and password on the outgoing connection.